First Generation Student Entrepreneurship

 The focus of the pre-conference was on the sharing of best practices, idea generation, recent studies, and data collection surrounding FirstGen issues and how engagement in entrepreneurship can help impact success.
 The Deshpande Symposium attracts hundreds of attendees from institutions across the country, and by hosting this event just prior to the Symposium, we were able to leverage a wider group of universities to address FirstGen challenges and disseminate information more efficiently.

-The pre-conference agenda included a discussion about the current research around links to entrepreneurship and FirstGen student educational success, a panel of FirstGen student entrepreneurs, and a brainstorming session where attendees discussed their successes and failures engaging students on their own campuses and tossed around new ideas for outreach and activities.
+The pre-conference agenda included a panel of FirstGen student entrepreneurs and a panel of University experts.
 While all the discussion and content was valuable, it was especially enlightening to hear from the panel of FirstGen entrepreneurs who could share real life insight into their successes, challenges, and needs, and talk about what engagement tactics work best for them.

 We encourage you to share your own research on FirstGen entrepreneurship to enhance the dialogue.
 Please use this repository to share.